Contents

 Racism and Sleep Disorders

-The heightened awareness of police brutality, coupled with the stark realities of the coronavirus pandemic, which has affected us disproportionately, was a sobering reminder that the tendency to focus on public health data in the aggregate can obscure how the burdens of health problems are not equally distributed across society.
+The tendency to focus on public health data in aggregate can obscure the fact that the burdens of health problems are not equally distributed across society.
+Our lived experiences are different from those of white people.

-People in disadvantaged groups of a certain race, ethnicity, gender, sexual orientation and socioeconomic status frequently suffer from a greater share of health issues.
+People in disadvantaged groups of a certain race, ethnicity, gender, sexual orientation, and socioeconomic status frequently suffer from a greater share of health issues.

 And a growing body of evidence suggests sleeping problems are also an area of significant health disparities between racial and ethnic groups.
 Sleep plays a critical role in overall wellness, so it stands to reason that sleep insufficiency can also help explain other health disparities, such as the higher rates of heart disease and diabetes, among Black folks.

 The root causes of racial disparities are still being studied.
-Experts admit defining the concepts of race and ethnicity is complicated.
+Experts admit that defining the concepts of race and ethnicity is complicated.
 Current theories hold that race and ethnicity are social constructs, not biological, and as such must be understood within a broader cultural context.

 But “the effects of these social constructs are real,” according to Eliseo J. Pérez-Stable, director of the National Institute on Minority Health and Health Disparities.
-And these effects can be identified in a range of health outcomes.
+And these effects can be observed in a range of health outcomes.

-So as imperfect as the concepts of race and ethnicity are, they are a starting point for examining the differences in sleep and health problems.
+So, as imperfect as the concepts of race and ethnicity are, they are a starting point for examining the differences in sleep and health problems.

-Researchers who have started to dig deeper into the data, however, have found that, although sleeping problems can affect people of all races, there are strong indications they have a disproportionate impact on racial and ethnic minorities.
+Researchers who have started to dig deeper into the data, however, have found that, although sleeping problems can affect people of all races, there are strong indications that they have a disproportionate impact on racial and ethnic minorities.

-One recent study found that Black respondents reported the least amount of sleep on weekdays.
-A number of other health studies have found similar results with higher rates of short sleep among Black people than other groups.
+Several other health studies have found similar results with higher rates of short sleep among Black people than other groups.
 Sleep apnea, a breathing disorder with potentially serious health consequences, was more common and more severe in Black people, especially among Black young adults.
 Studies have also found higher rates of long sleep—more than nine hours per night—among Black folks.
 Like less than seven hours, more than nine hours can also cause health issues and has been associated with higher mortality rates.

 Other contributors to sleep-related health disparities include: